Our dogs are just like humans at Christmas in some respects. Like us, they will be delighted to receive surprise treats from their loved ones.

 Pet shops and supermarkets are full of doggy presents at this time of year.
-You can get squeaky toys shaped like little animals and outdoor toys to play with which will provide hours of fun.
+You can get squeaky toys shaped like little animals and outdoor toys to play with, providing hours of fun.
 You can even get “luxury” Christmas stockings just like the kids get, only with tasty doggy treats inside instead of chocolate.
-The choices are vast but what about something unusual instead of the standard kind of thing?
+The choices are vast, but what about something unusual instead of the standard kind of thing?

 As we all know, the weather in the UK is getting worse, and dogs feel the cold just as much as we do.
-There are many waterproof coats and jackets for dogs, which can enable them to go out with you for a bracing walk without suffering as a result.
-These coats are made in different sizes and can be practical as well as cute.
+Dogs have many waterproof coats and jackets, enabling them to go out with you for a bracing walk without suffering.
+These coats are made in different sizes and can be practical and cute.

 Or you may wish to give your dog a new collar for Christmas.
-It’s a good idea to check their collar for stray threads and broken buckles that may cause them irritation, so a new collar each Christmas will leave your dog feeling well taken care of!
+It’s a good idea to check their collar for stray threads and broken buckles that may irritate, so a new collar each Christmas will leave your dog feeling well taken care of!

 Another thing that could be a good idea would be a new comfy bed.
-Dirt and bacteria can collect on your dogs bed, and providing them with a brand new place to sleep this Christmas would be a welcome gift for sure.
+Dirt and bacteria can collect on your dog’s bed, and providing them with a brand new place to sleep this Christmas would surely be a welcome gift.
 You could even go the whole hog and get them a matching blanket!
-You can get matching sets of dog food bowls and mats to ensure that your dog eats like a king too!
+You can get matching sets of dog food bowls and mats to ensure your dog eats like a king too!

 Just as popular as they are for humans, doggy pamper vouchers will enable you to gift fellow dog lovers with a festive groom or New look for the New Year.
 Add this to a regular vet check, and your dog will be happy and healthy into the New Year and beyond.